Upward-Spiral-Science/the-vat/final_report.md

 <img src="./figures/normalitytest.png">

 Using a multiscale clustering method with K-Means of 2 each time, we found 16 centroids and looked at the distances between each centroid.
 Theoretically these should be all relatively distanced from each other if 17 is the optimal # of clusters.
 However, we do see some block diagonality, which suggests otherwise.

 We used a Henze-Zirkler test for multivariate normality, which shows that our data is indeed not normally distributed.

-In order to test for normality, we used the energy package from R, but it would not scale well suggesting that we need to downsample our data and try again.
+In order to test for independence, we used the energy package from R, but it would not scale well suggesting that we need to downsample our data and try again.

 Each of the questions required code and (for the inferential, predictive, and assumption checking portions) mathematical theory.
 This is all explained in detail in each file, tabulated below.
 Here, we will discuss the methods used in each of these sections, rationalize decision made, and discuss alternatives that could have been performed instead.